micahondiwa/alx-airbnb-database/README.md

 - 2. **Complex Queries with Joins** - Combining multiple tables to extract meaningful insights.
 Explores INNER JOIN, LEFT JOIN, and FULL OUTER JOIN.
 - 3. **Power Subqueries** - Correlated and non-correlated subqueries.
 Nesting queries for advanced data analysis, such as calculating average ratings or filering users based on activity threshold.
 - 4. **Aggregations and Window Functions** - Using SQL aggregation functions like COUNT and SUM and avanced window functions like ROW_NUMBER and RANK to rank and analyze data sets.
+- 5. **Indexing for Optmization** - Indentifying performance bottlenecks and writing SQL commands to create indexes for frequently queried columns.
+-